Getting started

 Test environment

-Our test environment is an exact copy of our live environment with the only difference that it is not connected to test systems for payments so no real payments will be made.
+Our test environment is an exact copy of our live environment with the only difference that it is not connected to payments systems so no real payments will be made.

 What’s Next